Blendify/blender-manual/blender_docs/manual/rigging/skinning/obdata.rst

 - The inside area, materialized by the "solid" part of the bone, and controlled by both root and tip radius.
   Inside this zone, the geometry if fully affected by the bone.
-- The outside area, materialized by the lighter part around the bone, and controlled by the *Dist* setting.
+- The outside area, materialized by the lighter part around the bone, and controlled by the *Distance* setting.
 Inside this zone, the geometry is less and less affected by the bone as it goes away by following a quadratic decay.

 .. seealso::